 There are also other ways to explore your chosen major in the summer before college: talking to advisors in your department, reading blogs published by professionals in the field, and requesting to sit in on summer sections of upper-division classes in your major are three more that come straight to mind.
 Explore different types of degree programs for an idea of courses you might expect, and check out career options for an even better idea of what could be in store for you.

 Expert tip #5: Get a job

-A 2015 report by Georgetown University indicates that between 70 and 80 percent of undergraduates work at least part time while earning their degrees, with around 40 percent working 30 hours or more per week.
+A 2015 report by Georgetown University, the latest available on the subject, indicates that between 70 and 80 percent of undergraduates work at least part time while earning their degrees, with around 40 percent working 30 hours or more per week.
 Balancing work and school can be a challenge for anyone, but those whose job experience is limited tend to have the hardest time of all.

 "Even entry-level jobs can be a great learning experience," says Renee Rashid, founder and CEO of college-focused information resource Blayz.
 "Make it a point to learn all about managing your finances — opening a bank account, balancing your checkbook, building your credit score.
 If you can find something related to your field, that's even better."

 What's more, choosing a job that's somewhat related to your major can make this tip do double duty.
 Not only will you be able to practice personal finance and stack up a little pocket money, but you'll have the chance to gain valuable perspective on the segment of working world you'll be graduating into.

 Effective preparation can truly set you up for success, but using every moment of your summer working tirelessly toward improving your college experience could potentially do you more harm than good.
 In fact, many of the experts we talked to had one piece of advice in common that's important to reprint here, even if it isn't the easiest thing on which to take quantifiable action.

 What's that consensus tip, you ask?
 It's simpler than you might imagine.